Women's Adventure Travels

 Size and Vibe: Covering about 1,902 square miles, Grand Canyon National Park is 7,000 feet above sea level.
 It rests on the Colorado Plateau, straddling the Four Corner states of Arizona, Colorado, Utah, and New Mexico.

 While the canyons steal the spotlight, the park also encompasses other ecosystems such as forests, rare grasslands, scrublands, springs, and hidden cave systems.
-Because of the many ecosystems, the park is home to a diverse number of species.
+Because of the many ecosystems, the park is home to many species.
 Mountain lions, snakes, scorpions, bald eagles, and canyon bats all have a home in the Grand Canyon.

 How many people per year – 5.97 million (2019)